 Once you have followed these steps you should be all set up and ready to have your London adventures!
 Want a free printable resource list with lots more useful websites to help you with your move to London?
 Sign up here or below and it will be emailed directly to you, chock-full of helpful sites to help you find a job, accommodation, insurance and even make new friends in London!

 For more about living in London check out my posts What it’s Like to Live in London and my Top Ten Things to do in London.
-If you’re also interested in how to move to the Netherlands, then the second part of this post series is for you!
+If you’re also interested in how to move to the Netherlands, then the second part of this post series is for you.
+And don’t forget to pin this to come back to later!

 Images: Pixabay (8)